axentrix/madaravet-next/MIXPANEL_FIX.md

 # Mixpanel Tracking Fix

 ## Problem
-Mixpanel dashboard was showing "We couldn't find any data for your query" because events were not being tracked.
+Mixpanel dashboard was showing "We couldn't find any data for your query" with no users appearing in the dashboard, even though session replays were working.

-## Root Cause
+## Root Causes
-The Mixpanel library (`mixpanel-browser`) was being initialized on the server-side in Next.js, but it only works in the browser environment.
+1. The Mixpanel library (`mixpanel-browser`) was being initialized on the server-side in Next.js, but it only works in the browser environment.
 This caused the initialization to fail silently, resulting in no events being tracked.
+2. Users were not being properly identified with `mixpanel.identify()`, so Mixpanel couldn't distinguish between different users and track them in the Users section.

 ## Solution Applied